 In May 2013, Dianara went through a big redesign to adapt it to the pump.io network.

-As of version 1.0, you can authorize the program to access your data, browse your timelines, post text with some formatting (to Public, Followers, person lists and specific people), upload pictures, interact with the posts (like, comment, share, edit and delete) and the comments (like and delete), edit your profile, change your avatar, watch the minor activity feed (meanwhile), manage your contact list and follow new people.
+As of version 1.1, you can authorize the program to access your data, browse your timelines, post text with some formatting (to Public, Followers, person lists and specific people), upload pictures, interact with the posts (like, comment, share, edit and delete) and the comments (like and delete), edit your profile, change your avatar, watch the minor activity feed (meanwhile), open posts from there, manage your contact list, including ‘person lists’, and follow new people.

 So, in short, it works for daily usage, depending on your needs.
 At least, it works for my daily usage